*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 And he came down to my land and we had a ceremony.

-Oh that's so lovely.
+Oh, that's so lovely.

-In fact, two weekends ago, sadly, I had a funeral service.
+And in fact, two weekends ago, sadly, I had a funeral service.

-A lady who had been coming to our ceremonies sadly died and her family bought her coffin and we had a most wonderful ceremony on our land.
+A lady who had been coming to our ceremonies sadly died and her family bought her coffin.

-So now where in England is your land?
+So now, where in England is your land?

 Well, you know, if it works out, we're hoping to, I do a yearly conference in England, actually.

-It's called Awaken Aware.
+It's called Awake and Aware.

 No, it's not in Cornwall, however.

-But it, it sounds like it might be possible to visit your land at some point with the group.
+But it sounds like it might be possible to visit your land at some point with the group.

 Yes.